 Niger gained independence from France in 1960 and French is still the official language for this largely Islamic country.
-The country fell victim to a series of coups following its independence and experienced single-party and military rule until 1991.
-Since 1993, there have been various democratic governments but the country has minimal government services and insufficient funds to develop and support its large and vulnerable population.
+The country experienced a series of coups following its independence and experienced single-party and military rule until 1991.
+Since 1993, there have been various democratically elected governments but access to services, especially for vulnerable populations, is still affected by budget limitations and security constraints.
 There is a high rate of illiteracy and many of the population rely on radio as a news source.

 Compounding this already unstable situation, Niger is the epicentre of multiple regional conflicts, which spill over its borders, and the country experiences significant internal security and conflict.
-There are the increased security concerns caused by insecurity in Libya, spill over from the conflict in Mali, and violent extremism in north-eastern Nigeria and overall the Lake Chad Area.
+There are the increased security concerns caused by insecurity in Libya, spillover from the conflict in Mali and Burkina Faso, and violent extremism in north-eastern Nigeria and overall the Lake Chad Area.

-More people means an increased strain on the already limited resources.
-For a country reliant on subsistence farming but at the mercy of extreme conditions and weather, this is a problem.
+More people means an increased strain on already limited resources.
+For a country reliant on subsistence farming but at the mercy of extreme conditions and weather, this is a huge problem.
 Food production is simply not able to keep up with population growth.
 And, as more and more young Nigeriens seek employment, the economy is unable to supply enough jobs.

-While the government has made considerable investments in expanding basic services such as health and assistance programs since 2010, confronting widespread malnutrition and poverty is limited by the financial and logistical constraints.
+Whilst the government has made considerable investments in expanding basic services such as health and assistance programmes since 2010, confronting widespread malnutrition and poverty is limited by the financial and logistical constraints.